petterroea/example-turtlesim/README.md

 launch_test launch_turtle.py
 ```

-As it is the test will fail.
+As it is, the test will fail.

 If you take a look at the code, you should be able to find what is wrong and make the test pass.